How to add the Ultrasonic Distance robot skill

 - Echo = green wire to a second Digital pin

-If you are using an EZ-Robot ultrasonic distance sensor, there may be false positives from the ping sound echoing within the casing.
+If you use an EZ-Robot ultrasonic distance sensor, there may be false positives from the ping sound echoing within the casing.
 It is easy to fix with a few cotton balls inserted in the case around the sensors.
 Watch this video for detailed instructions.

 Synthiam has a ultrasonic hardware reference design here.